Skip to main content

 Boundaries help define:

-• What behaviors are acceptable or not
+• What behaviors are acceptable and what are not

 • What you are willing to give or receive